Transylvania: History

 In the late 9th century, Transylvania was reached and conquered by the Hungarian conquerors.
-There is an ongoing scholarly debate over the demographics in Transylvania in this time.
-According to the theory of Daco-Roman Continuity, Romanians continuously lived on the territory for the past 2500 years.
-Opponents of this hypothesis point to the lack of written, archaeological and linguistic evidence to support this.
+There is an ongoing scholarly debate over the demographics in Transylvania at the time.
+According to the theory of Daco-Roman continuity, Romanians continuously lived on the territory.
+Opponents of that hypothesis point to the lack of written, archaeological and linguistic evidence to support it.
 Hungarian medieval chronicles claimed that the Székely people descended from the Huns, who remained in Transylvania, and later, in combination with the returning Hungarians, conquered the Carpathian Basin.
 According to the Gesta Hungarorum, the Vlach (Blacorum, Blacus) leader Gelou ruled part of Transylvania before the Hungarians arrived.
 Historians debate whether he was a historical person or an imaginary figure.
 The gyulas from the seven chieftains of the Hungarians governed Transylvania in the 10th century.
 King Stephen I of Hungary asserted his claim to rule all lands dominated by Hungarian lords.
 He personally led his army against his maternal uncle Gyula III and Transylvania became part of the Kingdom of Hungary in 1002.
 Place names derived from the Hungarian tribes evidence that major Hungarian groups settled in Transylvania from the 950s.
 In the 12th and 13th centuries, Southeast and Northeast Transylvania was settled by Saxon colonists.
+In Romanian historiography, Romanians constituted an important part of Transylvania's population even on the eve of the Mongol Invasions.
+Hungarian historiography claims that the Vlach population entered Transylvania from the Balkans only in the 12th century, and the devastating invasion of Mongols had also as consequence the large-scale immigration by Romanians, however the immigration of Romanians did not happen all at once, the process of settlement stretched over several centuries.
 After the Battle of Kosovo and Ottoman arrival at the Hungarian border, thousands of Vlach and Serbian refugees came to Transylvania.

 Between 1002 and 1526, Transylvania was part of the Kingdom of Hungary, led by a voivode appointed by the King of Hungary.
 After the Battle of Mohács in 1526, Transylvania became part of the Eastern Hungarian Kingdom.
 Later, in 1570, the kingdom became the Principality of Transylvania by the Treaty of Speyer, which was ruled primarily by Calvinist Hungarian princes.
 The Eastern Hungarian king became the first prince of Transylvania, according to the treaty.
 The Principality of Transylvania continued to be part of the Kingdom of Hungary in the sense of public law, which stressed in a highly significant way that John Sigismund's possessions belonged to the Holy Crown of Hungary and he was not permitted to alienate them.